-Capital investment was constrained in 2016 in light of the economic downturn.
-The balance sheet remains strong and positions Steamships well to capitalise on opportunities when they arise.
-Steamships remains confident in the longer term prospects for the PNG economy whilst remaining disciplined in tackling short-term challenges.
-This approach has enabled Steamships over its 98 years of operations to contribute and participate in PNG's journey of development.
+Capital investment was again constrained in 2017 in light of the continuing economic downturn.
+The balance sheet is strong and Steamships is well positioned to capitalise on opportunities as they arise.
+Steamships remains confident in the medium term prospects for the PNG economy, whilst remaining cautious and disciplined in facing the short term challenges.
+In 2018, Steamships will recognise 100 years of operation and we aspire to contribute and participate in PNG's economic and social development for many years to come.

-Steamships will continue to invest in the training and development of all employees despite the economic slowdown.
-We intend to be at the forefront of the recovery of economic growth and for our team to continue to grow Steamships and its contribution to PNG.
-I thank all our staff for their commitment and hard work which have been and will remain critical to the success of Steamships.
+Steamships has maintained its investment in the training and development of its employees despite the economic slowdown.
+We will be at the head of the recovery of economic growth and our team will continue to grow Steamships and its contribution to PNG.
+I thank all our staff for their commitment and hard work, which have been and will remain critical to the success of Steamships.